samposihvola/helsinki-weather-app/README.md

 # Helsinki Weather App

-Python app that fetches data from yr.no API and presents in a readable format.
+Python app that fetches data from yr.no API and presents it in a readable format.
 Used through the command line.

 # Todo

--
+- Tests with Robot Framework
+- Format: 3x {date, time} {temperature} {rain/norain}